Ross County v Rangers: Team news

 - Published

+County manager Malky Mackay makes three changes from their 2-1 defeat by St Johnstone.

-County defender Jack Baldwin is suspended following his red card last weekend - but David Cancola returns to the squad.
+Connor Randall and captain Keith Watson come into defence, with Jack Baldwin suspended following his weekend red card and Callum Johnson dropping to the bench.

-Ross Callachan is being assessed and Ben Purrington is the only long-term absentee.

-Rangers will be without as many as 11 players for the trip north.
+Meanwhile, David Cancola returns after his suspension to replace on-loan Southampton midfielder Kazeem Olaigbe, who is among the substitutes.

+Allan McGregor is a surprise absentee from the Rangers squad, with the veteran goalkeeper replaced with Jon McLaughlin and Robby McCrorie on the bench.